GitHub project management for startups

 "The CTO is the PM"Planning overhead lands on the person also reviewing PRs and hiring

-Flat priority backlogQA starts before API is ready; blockers surface in standup, not the plan
+Flat priority backlogQA starts before API is ready; blockers surface in team meetings, not the plan

 Enterprise PM trialSetup tax and per-seat cost before the team has shipped once